• Home

 • Fiberglass Rebar

+Fiberglass Rebar is a Spiral Wrapped Structural Reinforcing Rod made from a combination of fiberglass roving and resin.
 Fiberglass Rebar is revolutionizing concrete reinforcement by offering a modern alternative to traditional steel.
 This material, made from fiberglass-reinforced polymers, provides architects and engineers with versatile options for creating both futuristic and traditional designs.
 It can be painted, faced with aggregates, colored, or left with a natural finish.

 Unlike steel rebar, Fiberglass Rebar is lightweight, non-corrosive, and non-conductive.
 It addresses the limitations of steel, such as rust and heavy weight, providing a stronger and more durable reinforcement.
 For example, properly reinforced FRP concrete slabs exposed to heavy traffic, like bridge decks and driveways, can last approximately 20 times longer than those reinforced with steel.